Fonterra suspends Sri Lanka consumer operations

 "At the same time, we must do all that we can to protect our farmer shareholders' investment in Fonterra's Sri Lanka manufacturing and commercial operations."

 Fonterra has provided every possible assurance to the Sri Lankan authorities about the safety and quality of Fonterra's products, he said.

 "Recent events, however, have made it difficult to maintain day-to-day operations, and we need to get them resolved.

 "We are also working with Sri Lankan and New Zealand government authorities on a long-term sustainable solution for our Sri Lankan customers, communities and dairy sector."

-Fonterra this year launched a farmer training and education programme to help develop dairy farming skills in Sri Lanka.
+Spierings said Fonterra also played an important role in helping develop the local dairy industry.
+This year the co-operative launched a farmer training and education programme to help develop dairy farming skills in Sri Lanka.

-Industry insiders say the claims against Fonterra products are politically motivated.
-They had escalated since the New Zealand exporter's problems this year with a string of food safety scares and alerts.
+Industry insiders say the claims against Fonterra products are politically motivated, and have escalated since the New Zealand exporter’s problems this year with a string of food safety scares and alerts.